kkartas/ETLForge/BENCHMARKS.md

 # Performance Benchmarks

-This document provides performance benchmarks for the `ETLTest` framework.
+This document provides performance benchmarks for the `ETLForge` framework.
 The benchmarks were run using the `benchmark.py` script, which measures the time for data generation and validation across a range of dataset sizes.

 ## Methodology